menesdev/speech-hook/README.md

-Here's a suggested `README.md` document for your React and TypeScript project using the SpeechRecognition API.

----

 # Speech Recognition App

 This project is a simple speech-to-text application built with React and TypeScript using the Web Speech API.
 It leverages the SpeechRecognition interface to capture and transcribe spoken words in real-time.